Greece | Employment Tax | Proposed new measures on various tax matters

 Freelancers and entrepreneurs

-• The minimum amount of the presumptive income reported and taxed as of the year 2023 is reduced by 50% in areas with <1.500 population, while it is abolished for new mothers for two years after giving birth.
+• The minimum presumptive income reported and taxed as of 2023 will be reduced by 50% in areas with fewer than 1,500 residents.

 Contact us